dahl-jar/betterreads/docs/explanation/deployment.md

-# Deployment and frontend
+# Deployment

 ## Architecture

 A single Hetzner Cloud VM in Helsinki runs the backend and Postgres.
 Cloudflare sits in front for DNS, TLS, tunnel, Access, and R2 backups.
-The frontend lives in a separate repo on Cloudflare Pages.

 ## Backend host